geoscript/geoscript.net/src/learning/layer.rst

     <Schema name: "states", fields: [{"name": "the_geom", "type": "Multi...>

 A schema is comprised of fields that describe each attribute of a feature.
 A field describes the name and the type of a feature attribute.
-The :attr:`Schema.fields` property provides a list of all the fields in a schema, and the :meth:`feature.Schema.get()` method retrieves a field by name.
+A list of field names can be accessed for a schema, and individual field descriptors can be accessed given a field name.

 .. cssclass:: code py